 There are often many parameters influencing the product characteristic of interest.
 In such cases we should draw a series of scatter plots, one plot for each combination of the parameters, and of the product characteristic in combination with the parameters.

 The kind of co-variation that can be interpreted from a scatter plot can also be used to control and supervise the process.
 Instead of measuring a product characteristic, it is better to measure an explanatory parameter directly in the process.
 By studying the process parameter instead of measuring a finished product, we can more rapidly prevent the problem of process variation.
 Note, however, that we can be on guard against nonsensical correlations.
 Perhaps both the product characteristic and the “explanatory” parameter may depend on a third parameter.

 Check sheets are devices which consist of lists of items and some indicator of how often each item on the list occurs.
 In their simplest form, checklists are tools that make the data collection process easier by providing pre-written description of events likely to occur.
 A well-designed check sheet will answer the questions posed by the investigator.
 Although they are simple, check sheets are extremely useful process-improvement and problem-solving tool.
 Their power is greatly enhanced when they are used along with Histograms, Pareto Charts etc.

-To be a successful manufacturing and any other operations employees must eliminate supply chain related losses.
+To be a successful manufacturer and any other operations employees must eliminate supply chain-related losses.
 However, some supply chain folks don’t have the necessary skills to perform the problem-solving tasks that accomplish this goal.
-They must be trained in the proper methods for logically and systematically discovering the root causes of a situation and this is where these supply chain improvement tools will be vital.
+They must be trained in the proper methods for logically and systematically discovering the root causes of a situation; this is where these supply chain improvement tools will be vital.